sumborwonpob/mtofalib/README.md

 <img src="docs/calibration_pattern.png" />

 The dimensions of the calibration target is printed on an A4 paper and attached to a cardboard box as shown in the image.
 A square hole is cut in the middle of the calibration target.
 The square hole is used during pitch/yaw calibration step.
+The size of the square hole is 12cm, the reason is to make the hole big enough for the mtof to clearly detect it in the depth image.
+You can experiment with various hole size which works best for your sensor.
 <img src="docs/pitchyaw_calib_target.png" />

 The square hole is covered up by another cardboard sheet during roll calibration step.